ihrwein/backoff/README.md

 Documentation: https://docs.rs/backoff

-Compile with feature `wasm-bindgen` for use in WASM environments.
+Compile with feature `wasm-bindgen` or `stdweb` for use in WASM environments.
+The `Operation` trait's default implementation of `retry_notify` is not yet supported, as it uses `std::thread::sleep`.

 ## Usage